100 percent: Yvonne Moriel – mica

 What role does age play for you?

 Yvonne Moriel: It’s absurd how much importance is given to age.
 And that the general public believes that looking young is the ultimate and only goal in life (especially for women).
-And yet it says so little about a person, their life and their abilities!
+And yet it says so little regarding a person, their life and their abilities!
 For example, I’m always considered to be much younger.
 And the only thing that gets me is that I’m taken less seriously.
 Because young women are often perceived as less competent and inexperienced, even unconsciously.

 What would you wish for a more diverse music scene?